rsvoboda/gh-jira-metrics/README.md

 In the current setup only the main Quarkus repo is exposed in verbose mode, the main reason for this is GitHub restrictions on the number of requests for Search API.

+JIRA metrics exporter is located here: https://github.com/rsvoboda/jira-exporter.
+At this stage, this exporter provides so-called release readiness metrics that track Blocker and Critical issues, documentation issues, regressions and issues for triage.

 ## Screenshots
 ![Quarkus dashboard example](images/01.png)
 ![Quarkus dashboard example](images/02.png)